 We often have parents come to us asking to stop their child from napping during the day so that they can sleep longer/earlier at night.
 While we understand the challenging demands of being a working parent, we are required to offer a rest period to ALL children in our care.
 With our older children (ages 3-5), we can ask them to rest and if they don't fall asleep, we will allow them to do quiet activities during nap.
-However, if they fall asleep on their own, we will let them rest for at least 45-60 minutes (depending on age).
-If we are asked to wake an older child, we will do so after 45-60 minutes (depending on age) and their ability to wake up and be part of the classroom.
+However, if they fall asleep on their own, we will let them rest.
+If we are asked to wake an older child (4-5 yr old), we will do so after 60 minutes (depending on age) and their ability to wake up and be part of the classroom.
 If they cannot stay awake or if they are extremely upset, we may need to extend that time.
 We will not wake Toddlers unless it is interfering with the daily schedule, and it's been an exceedingly long time.